 Recently, two seperate conversations raised the topic of therapy.

-My first encounter with therapy came in my early twenties, when I experienced two extremely sudden deaths within a very short period of time, igniting a level of anxiety that I was unable to work through alone.
-That’s all I’ll say (my lucky therapist has the real tea lol), but essentially I needed a sounding board.
-And as confronting as it was to admit that I needed the support of a professional during that season of my life, it was also incredibly freeing to know that I had an unbiased, nonjudgemental friend, a world-class listener, whose primary motive was to make me feel better.
-It’s a therapists job to care.
-To validate and legitimise your worst fears and inclinations, and then provide a solution to either work through it or provide you with the tools necessary to coexist alongside it.
-And yet there is still so much shame and stigma around seeking professional help.
+My first encounter with therapy came in my early twenties; I experienced two extremely sudden deaths within a short period of time, and it ignited a level of anxiety that I was unable to work through alone.
+That’s all I’ll say (my lucky therapist has the real tea), but essentially I needed a sounding board.
+And as confronting as it was to admit that I needed the support of a professional during that season, it was also incredibly freeing to know that I had an unbiased, nonjudgemental, world-class listener, whose primary MO was to make me feel better.
+It’s a therapist’s job to care.
+To validate and legitimise your worst fears and inclinations, and then provide a solution to either work through it or provide you with the tools to coexist alongside it.
+And yet, there’s still a lot of shame around seeking professional help.

 From where I’m sitting, therapy is proof that having flaws makes you part of the majority.
-Being complicated or a little broken makes you part of the majority.
-If it didn’t, then there wouldn’t be an entire industry of therapists, psychologists and counsellors, would there!
-This is not “niche”.
+That being complicated or a little broken makes you part of the majority – if it didn’t, then there wouldn’t be an entire industry of therapists, psychologists and counsellors.
+This is not a “niche” thing.
 In fact, having a shrink in the US is about as vital as a good hairdresser.
 You wouldn’t let a friend cut your bangs so don’t expect your neighbour to cure your PTSD.
-In places like LA and New York, your psychologist is in the same group of significance as a masseuse, or physio, or that lady that paints your nails once a month when you can afford it.
-The famous New York Magazine even has a weekly segment called “What Your Therapist Really thinks…”.
+In places like LA and New York, your psychologist is in the same group of significance as a physio or GP, or that lady that paints your nails once a month when you can afford it.
+New York Magazine even has a weekly segment called “What Your Therapist Really Thinks”.

-Now that’s what I’d call an “influencer.”
+That’s what I’d call an “influencer”.